teaching-lab/stack-cs-activities/activities/software-requirements-warm-up/README.md

   * The application will be written in C# (non-functional)
   * The plane will be able to server Martini (functional)
   * The system can be accessed from every platform (low-quality: what is every platform?)
-  * After the crash, the server will be up in 15 seconds (non-functional)
+  * After the crash, the server will be up in less than 15 seconds (non-functional)
   * The machine will not take less than 1000 euro.
 At the same time, it will only take up to 500 euro (low-quality: does not make sense)
   * The database will be backed up every day at 23:59 (non-functional)
   * The robot will be able to hold a mouse (low-quality: which mouse?)